"I wish," Cameron began, pausing to make sure House wouldn't interrupt her again, "that you could tell me there's no chance, no hope—"

 House looked at her in silence for a moment before speaking.
 "What a load of crap."

 "Well, so was the damn metaphor," Cameron snapped, flushed with temper and embarrassment.
 House's head tilted back and he let out a loud shout of laughter.
 She opened her mouth, fully prepared to snap something rude before stomping to the door.

 She shut her mouth quickly as he reached for his cane and stood.
-Cameron sat in a huff but stayed silent, too curious about House's actions to interrupt.
-She saw him go into the kitchen and pull something from the fridge before moving toward the pantry.
+Cameron sat in a huff but stayed silent, curiosity keeping her stationary.
+She watched him go into the kitchen and pull something from the fridge before moving toward the pantry.
 After retrieving something from there, he made his way back into the living room, the unidentifiable items cradled in his free arm.
 He stopped when he stood over Cameron and dumped the items into her lap before turning to his piano.

 Shock and confusion rose in equal parts as Cameron stared down at the items in her lap: an unopened package of strawberry Pop-Tarts and a corsage that looked very much like the one House had given her on her first date.